IMF gives China's currency prized reserve asset status

 To meet the IMF’s criteria, Beijing has undertaken a flurry of reforms in recent months, including better access for foreigners to Chinese currency markets, more frequent debt issuance and expanded yuan trading hours.

-IMF chief Christine Lagarde, who along with in-house experts has previously backed the inclusion, made it clear she did not expect Beijing to stop there.
+IMF chief Christine Lagarde, who along with in-house experts had previously given her support for the inclusion, made it clear she did not expect Beijing to stop there.

 “The renminbi’s inclusion in the SDR is a clear indication of the reforms that have been implemented and will continue to be implemented,” she told reporters.

-The People’s Bank of China said the move, which was backed by countries including the United States and Britain, showed the international community expected China to play a bigger role in the world economy.
+The People’s Bank of China said the move, which was backed by countries including the United States, Britain and Japan, showed the international community expected China to play a bigger role in the world economy.

 “Going forward, China will continue to deepen and accelerate economic reforms and financial opening up, and contribute to promoting world economic growth, safeguarding financial stability and improving global economic governance,” it said in a statement.

-A person familiar with the IMF deliberations said approval was unanimous.
-An IMF official said it was not IMF policy to disclose board voting records.
+An IMF official said it was not IMF policy to disclose board voting records, but a person familiar with the IMF deliberations said approval had been unanimous.

-The yuan’s inclusion in the basket from October 2016 is a largely symbolic move with few immediate implications for financial markets.
+The yuan’s inclusion from October 2016 is largely symbolic, with few immediate implications for financial markets.
 But it is the first time an additional currency has been added to the SDR basket, which determines which currencies countries can receive as part of IMF loans.

 “Ultimately China would like to see, as a number of countries would, the dollar end its reign as the global reserve currency,” said Malcolm Polley, chief investment officer at Stewart Capital Advisors.